 Why do I need a power inverter?

-Choosing the right inverter really depends on how you intend to use it.
-Will you use it almost daily, or will you use it only as an occasional convenience item?
+Will you use your power inverter almost daily, or will you use it only as an occasional convenience item?
 If you will be using your inverter frequently, you may be better off hard-wiring it into the car.
 This means using a direct connection to your car battery.